Mitsubishi Lancer Evolution: Evolution IX

 The US versions of the Lancer Evolution IX did not come with the AYC but the ACD was still present.
 The drivers can select from three different driving modes, "Tarmac", "Gravel" and "Snow", and the car's computer system relatively promotes the active center differential to change the differential locking.
 Each setting determines how long the ACD will delay in freeing the center differential after a steering input is made.
 In addition, it will determine how much locking force the ACD will exhibit on the clutch pack and center differential.
-When the clutch is not fully engaged, torque split can not be 50/50.
+When the clutch is not fully engaged, torque split cannot be 50/50.

 Tarmac is the setting to be used in dry, paved conditions.
 In this setting, the ACD will almost immediately allow the center differential to go into a free state upon detecting a steering input.
 Additionally, this mode provides the strongest limited-slip clamping force of the three modes.
-Although the US versions did not come with the AYC, it did come with a rear 1.5way clutch type LSD (limited-slip differential), which limits the slip from both rear wheels causing less traction loss of the rear wheels.
-The most common setup is the 1.5 way LSD, locking on throttle and partially locking on braking.
-In racing, Lancer Evolutions are not equipped with AYC or ACD because it is believed that better lap times are achieved by pure driver skill without any computer based assistance systems.
+Although the US versions did not come with the AYC, it did come with a rear 1.5-way clutch type LSD (limited-slip differential), which limits the slip from both rear wheels causing less traction loss of the rear wheels.
+The most common setup is the 1.5-way LSD, locking on throttle and partially locking on braking.
+In racing, Lancer Evolutions are not equipped with AYC or ACD because it is believed that better lap times are achieved by pure driver skill without any computer-based assistance systems.

-One of the changes from the previous iteration of the Lancer Evolution, was the change in the engine, the new 4G63 came with MIVEC, Mitsubishi's variable valve timing technology, which drastically improves the fuel consumption by changing the valve timing on the intake cam.
+One of the changes from the previous iteration of the Lancer Evolution was the change in the engine.
+The new 4G63 engine came with MIVEC, Mitsubishi's variable valve timing technology, which drastically improves the fuel consumption by changing the valve timing on the intake camshaft.
 The MIVEC system is similar to Honda's i-VTEC system only that it doesn't change valve lift, only intake valve timing.

-Three trims were available for Japan, Asia and Europe.
-Although all models used the same 291 PS engine, the torque differed from one model to another.
-In Japan, meanwhile, the Evolution IX was advertised to have 280 PS as per the gentlemen's agreement amongst Japanese car manufacturers.
+Three trims were available for Japan, Asia, and Europe.
+Although all models used the same 291 PS engine, the torque differed between models.
+In Japan, the Evolution IX was advertised to have 280 PS as per the gentlemen's agreement amongst Japanese car manufacturers.
 The GSR produces 400 Nm of torque, while the RS and GT have 407 Nm.